stepanzubkov/year-progress-extended/README.md

 ## From Pling/KDE Store

-Now this widget is not uploaded to pling, so you cannot install it from pling.
+You can install widget from https://www.pling.com/p/2031115/ .

 # Contrubuting